-Pack a card with credits for Global Entry and that charges no foreign transaction fees
+When traveling to Europe for a river cruise, for business or just vacation, pack a card with credits for Global Entry and that charges no foreign transaction fees.

 A European river cruise – with stops in enchanting ports and a crew that pampers guests – can be a once-in-a-lifetime adventure, and your credit cards can help you get there, cutting your costs and making your travel more enjoyable.